SanyamAgarwalRobotics/Unscented_kalman_FIlter/writeup_template.md

    obj_pose-laser-radar-ukf-output.txt  -->  for rader and laser
    obj_pose-laser-only-ukf-output.txt   -->  for laser only

+the python script to draw the data is in file ukf-visualization.ipynb

 1. Figure for NIS Data from radar with time k is presented in
    fig: "NIS vs measured time"  where 95% line (7.8) is also drawn.
    It matches the expectation, there are few peaks (<5%) above 7.8